learn-academy-2023-golf/treasurehunt-patsysaurer/README.md

 - As a user, I can click on a “Play Again” button that will restart the game.
     // - Terminal ~ git checkout -b play-again
+       // - components/ create a new file: Restart.js
+        // - add a function that returns a restart button
+        //

 - As a user, I can see a counter that shows how many guesses are remaining.
 The counter starts at five and decrements by one every time I click on a square that is neither the treasure nor the bomb.
     // - Terminal ~ git checkout -b counter